 Providing comedy/news in the tradition of TV Nation and SNL's Weekend Update, Comedy Central's Daily Show reports on the foibles and of the real world with a satirical edge.
 In addition to news stories, the Daily Show also has celebrities (and semi-celebrities) on for interviews with the host, Trevor Noah.
 Lampooning everything from televangelists to Charlton Heston ("I did not play a homo in Ben-Hur"), and shamelessly assigning faux-news epithets ("Newt Gingrich: Giant Toddler") Kilborn, Winstead, and the crew actually manage to report some real news from time to time.- Written by Sam Hayes <firstname.lastname@example.org>

-The Daily Show has a new political edge, espcially on the coverage of the democratic presidential candidates, titled "Indecision 2004."
-Also, many politicians have come on the show for interviews, for example, Sen. John McCain, Carol Mosley Braun, Sen. Biden, etc. In addition to this, there are the special reports by The Daily Show's correspondents.
-They tackle every news story from the persecution of smokers to trick or treating at embassies in New York and to "Sex and the City" spoofs.
-The Daily Show is a gem, watch it!- Written by Kristen <firstname.lastname@example.org>
+The Daily Show has a new political edge, especially on the coverage of the presidential candidates, titled "Indecision 2004."
+Also, many politicians have come on the show for interviews, Sen. John McCain, Carol Mosley Braun, Sen. Joe Biden.
+In addition to this, there are the special reports by The Daily Show's correspondents.
+They tackle every news story from the persecution of smokers to trick or treating at embassies in New York and "Sex and the City" spoofs.- Written by Kristen <email@example.com>

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.